-Two US National Guard troops have been shot in Washington, DC
+Two US National Guard troops shot to death in Washington, DC: Governor

-Local police in Washington, DC, say they have one suspect in custody and that the scene near White House is secure.
+Police say they have one suspect in custody as Donald Trump promises ‘very steep price’ for perpetrator of shooting.

-Two National Guard troops have been shot in Washington, DC, a senior US official has confirmed, without providing additional details.
+Two West Virginia National Guard troops have reportedly been killed in a shooting near the White House in Washington, DC, according to the state’s governor.

-“Please join me in praying for the two National Guardsmen who were just shot moments ago in Washington DC,” Department of Homeland Security Secretary Kristi Noem said in a social media post on Tuesday.
+In a social media post on Wednesday, Governor Patrick Morrisey wrote that he remains in contact with federal officials in the United States capital as an investigation into the shooting unfolds.

 Recommended Storieslist of 3 items